eclipsesource/jsonforms/partials/docs/firstform.md

 Once controls have been created, their properties can optionally be modified.
-In the simple example above, we have set the "description" control to be multiline and changed the label of the "done" control to "done?".
+In the simple example above, we have set the "description" control to be multiline and changed the label of the "done" control to "Done?".
 Please note that you only need to specify properties, which cannot directly be derived from the data schema and hence only concern pure UI aspects.

 With this simple data and UI schema, JSON Forms can already render a fully functional form, which allows you